-Nextech3D.ai Rebrands as the Company Enters the Age of AI
+Nextech3D.ai Rebrands As The Company Enters the Age of AI

 Toggle3D.ai

-Nextech3D.ai CEO Evan Gappelberg comments, "We have been able to create incredibly powerful artificial intelligence that really changes the game, between what we have been able to produce with a human versus what's happening now with our generative AI-Powered 3D model factory."
-He continues, "We effectively have transitioned from a diversified Augmented Reality Company and pioneering metaverse Company to a leading AI-powered 3D modeling for e-commerce company.
-We believe that we have a competitive advantage in the $100 billion TAM 3D market and that anyone in our industry that doesn't embrace the disruptive power of generative AI will find themselves at an enormous and insurmountable disadvantage from both a cost and innovation perspective."
+Nextech3D.ai CEO Evan Gappelberg comments, “We have been able to create incredibly powerful artificial intelligence that really changes the game, between what we have been able to produce with a human versus, what’s happening now with our generative AI-Powered 3D model factory.”
+He continues, “We effectively have transitioned from a diversified Augmented Reality Company and pioneering metaverse Company to an leading AI-powered 3D modeling for e-commerce company.
+We believe that we have a competitive advantage in the $100billion TAM 3D market and that anyone in our industry that doesn't embrace the disruptive power of generative AI will find themselves at an enormous and insurmountable disadvantage from both a cost and innovation perspective.”

 The Company has been preparing this rebranding for quite some time and waited for the moment when the AI mega-trend went mainstream.
 The company believes that AI has now gone mainstream which is evident by ChatGPT going viral and both Microsoft, and Google-parent Alphabet, throwing their significant financial might behind AI.
 This is a pivotal moment in history for Nextech3D.ai business and its portfolio of Companies as they are positioned to grab their fair share of this massive emerging market and quickly leverage AI in its quest to drive towards profitability in a new era of AI-powered business and technology.